Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Legal Foundation

-• Legitimate Interest Assessment (LIA) completed and documented for recruitment processing
+• Legitimate Interest Assessment (LIA) completed and documented for recruitment processing.

-• Sub-processors under your ATS identified and covered by DPA or sub-processor agreements
+• Data Processing Agreement (DPA) executed with ATS vendor, not just vendor Sub-processors under your ATS are identified and covered by a DPA or a sub-processor agreement processor agreements.

 • EU Representative appointed under Article 27; designation letter on file

-• UK GDPR Representative appointed separately if hiring in the UK
+• UK GDPR Representative appointed separately if hiring in the UK.

 Data Transfer Compliance